-We also have a HALF TOUR available for those who simply don't have the time in their schedule to take advantage of the FULL STORY tour.
-Whichever tour you choose, the difference between a Little Bighorn Tours experience to self-guiding visitors, is that you will learn about what REALLY happened at Little Bighorn and what were the consequences from both perspectives - Indian and military.
+We also have a FULL STORY TOUR available for those want, well, the FULL story.
+You would visit supporting areas arund the battlefield that others miss and will come away with an understanding of Plains Indian history that is well beyond what the average visitor gets.
+But whichever tour you choose, the difference between a Little Bighorn Tours experience to self-guiding visitors, is that you will learn about what REALLY happened at Little Bighorn and what were the consequences from both perspectives - Indian and military.
 Because if you don’t understand both sides you can’t really know what actually happened on June 25th, 1876.

-FULL STORY TOURS run approx 5 hours.
+HALF TOURS run approx 2 hours.
 Your tour is usually over when all your questions have been answered, and although you may not think you will have many now, this story is told in such a compelling way and with such passion, that you may be surprised.